School Information and Requirements

 To earn the M.F.A. degree, students must:

-• Complete 60 semester hours of graduate coursework over two years of full-time residency
+• Complete 60 hours of continuous graduate coursework over two years of full-time residency.

 • Complete a thesis research project and accompanying final presentation & thesis paper.